 The Eastern Region competition is run by Routes into Languages East.
-It is being officially launched at the beginning of May.
+It is being officially launched at the end of February as part of the University of Cambridge Bilingualism Event.

-The deadline for entries for the Eastern Region competition is 12th July.
+There are two deadlines for entries for the Eastern Region competition:

-On 7th November regional winners from across the country will convene at MMU for a national celebration of the diverse range of languages and cultures that make up the United Kingdom today.
+Deadline 1 is 31st May with winners offered the opportunity to be included in the National MTOT celebrations in Manchester in June, when regional winners from across the country will convene at MMU for a national celebration of the diverse range of languages and cultures that make up the United Kingdom today.